How to do small business payroll

 LinkedinTwitter

-What is payroll?
+What is small business payroll?

-Setting up a well-functioning payroll system ensures that you pay employees on time and follow all regulations and laws.
-We recommend that a specific person handles payroll for all employees.
+Setting up a well-functioning payroll system ensures that employees are paid on time and that your business follows all local, state and federal regulations and laws.
+In most businesses, an appointed person or team handles payroll for all employees.

-• Ensuring payments are made on time
+• Ensuring payments are made on time.

 1. Get an employer identification number (EIN) and register as an employer